clarkio/ttv-chat-bot/README.md

 ## Twitch Viewers that have helped contribute to the project (in no particular order):

+Want to contribute?
+Check out our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) docs.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!

+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 - sockelo
 - [frenck](https://github.com/frenck)
 - [tallpants](https://github.com/tallpants)